nicholasbarber/BE-for-review/README.md

 16S-features.tsv
 Raw bacterial OTU counts by sample.

-Full_BE_manuscript_analysis.Rmd
+Full_BE_manuscript_analysis_anonymized.Rmd
-Complete script to reproduce data analysis in manuscript.
+Complete script to reproduce data analysis in manuscript, anonymized for double-blind review.

 Instructions: .Rmd is set to use current diretory as working directory, so having .Rmd and all 5 data files in a single directory or folder will allow the analysis to be reproduced.
 Either Run All, or Knit to generate html output.